Foster Care Services with Summit

 3. Physical limitations

-A family choosing to become a foster family for children with special needs receives comprehensive support from the moment they make the decision and throughout the process.
-This support encompasses psychological, financial, and enhanced medical assistance.
+A family choosing to become a foster family for children with special needs receives comprehensive support from the moment they make the decision, and throughout the process.
+This support encompasses psychological, financial, and expanded medical assistance.

 We deeply admire and appreciate the families who choose to provide foster care for children with special needs.